jkap/jkap.io/index.md

 ---
 hi i’m j kaplan

-i’m a js frontend and tools engineer.
+i’m a js tools and server engineer.

 i currently work on maps at apple.